opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Accessing-Job-Executions-History.md

 - **Schedule**: The name of the schedule containing the selected job.
 - **Job**: The name of the selected job.
 - **Agent**: The name of the LSAM machine for which the job executed.
-    For jobs that \"run on each machine\" in a group, the machine name will display for each copy of the job that ran.
+    For jobs that "run on each machine" in a group, the machine name will display for each copy of the job that ran.
 - **Termination Status**: The completion status of the job (whether it terminated successfully or not).